Seven people arrested over weekend under new Covid-19 laws

 The oldest person to be diagnosed with the disease so far was 106.
 Dublin has the highest incidence of the virus, while Roscommon has the lowest.

-The World Health Organisation Covid-19 spokesman David Navarro said prople would have to learn to live with the virus in the community.
+The World Health Organisation Covid-19 spokesman David Nabarro said people would have to learn to live with the virus in the community.

-He said it was up to governments to decide when to reduce restrictions, but added that a lot depends on people being responsible and being prepared not to go to work or to a social gathering if they feel unwell so they won’t infect others.
+He said it was up to governments to decide when to reduce restrictions, but added that a lot depends on people being responsible and being prepared not to go to work or to a social gathering if they feel unwell so they would not infect others.